Samantha Lewthwaite: Confirmation of identity

 In March 2012, it was disclosed that the CIA had joined the search for Lewthwaite along with Habib Saleh Ghani who had fled at the same time.
 The two were identified from photographs as having rented a property near to the exclusive Mombasa Serena Beach Hotel and Sarova Whitesands Beach Resort, which police suspected they planned to target.
 Ghani was using a forged Mozambique passport in the name of Marco Costa and told the landlord that Lewthwaite was his wife.
 A neighbour said: "We knew her as 'the white woman' who was very secretive.
 She went to the mosque a lot and would not let her children attend school."
 When police searched the property they found a laptop computer, magazines for an AK-47 assault rifle, 100 rounds of ammunition, detonators and a photograph of Lewthwaite.
 Initial reports indicated that the computer had been smashed, and its hard drive removed, but later reports discussing the laptop's content appeared to contradict this.

 Police said: "We have no doubt that the woman we are looking for is Samantha Lewthwaite.
 This is a massive manhunt.
 We believe she is dangerous and have issued her photograph to all border posts."
 Fingerprint evidence recovered in Mombasa was sent to Scotland Yard and confirmed to be a match with those of Samantha Lewthwaite.
 Kenyan police said: "Samantha Lewthwaite's fingerprints have been confirmed by detectives we have been working with from the UK...
 We are confident we are looking for the White Widow."

 The British Foreign and Commonwealth Office warned: "We believe that terrorists may be in the final stages of planning attacks.
 Attacks could be indiscriminate and target Kenyan institutions as well as places where expatriates and foreign travellers gather, such as hotels, shopping centres and beaches."

 Ghani was reportedly killed in al-Baate, southern Somalia, in September 2013 following an internal feud within the organisation.
-Ghani and American jihadist Abu Mansoor Al-Amriki were shot dead by Al-Shabaab fighters who had been tracking down and killing allies and supporters of Sheikh Hassan Dahir Aweys, who split from Al-Shabaab in June 2013.
+Ghani and American jihadist Abu Mansoor Al-Amriki were shot dead by Al-Shabaab fighters who had been tracking down and killing allies and supporters of Hassan Dahir Aweys, who split from Al-Shabaab in June 2013.
 Al-Amriki was on the FBI's Most Wanted Terrorists list with a $5 million bounty offered for information leading to his capture.
 The killings were allegedly ordered by Al-Shabaab's chief, Moktar Ali Zubeyr.

 In October 2013, reports emerged concerning the content of a laptop and flash drive used by Lewthwaite, and subsequently recovered from Mombasa by Kenyan police.
 A Sky News investigation suggested she had used the computer to research information about bomb-making, as well as hair and beauty tips.
 Among the 2,000 files on the hardware was a downloaded document titled The Mujahideen Explosives Handbook, and Ode to Osama, a poem allegedly written by Lewthwaite which pays tribute to the founder of al-Qaeda, Osama bin Laden.